jjaassoonn/cc/README.md

 ## Open coverings

-Let $`X`$ be a topological space, an open covering for $`X`$ is a collection of open sets whose union is the whole $`X`$.
+Let $X$ be a topological space, an open covering for $X$ is a collection of open sets whose union is the whole $X$.
 In the case of Čech cohomology, we require the underlying set to be well ordered.

-Let $X$ be a topological space, an open covering for $`X`$ is a collection of open sets whose union is the whole $`X`$.
+Let $X$ be a topological space, an open covering for $X$ is a collection of open sets whose union is the whole $X$.
 In the case of Čech cohomology, we require the underlying set to be linearly ordered.
 In Lean we express this as

 ```lean